 Course Grading¶

 The course is evaluated on a scale of 1 to 5.
-The grade is based on completed tasks and course project scores.
+The grade is based on completed tasks, exam, and course project scores.
 In addition there are two grading conditions that are not directly dependent on points: requirement for passing the course, and requirement for getting a grade higher than 1.

 In short the course can be completed in three different ways, with different grade expectations.
 Choose your track according to your personal goals.